riceissa/issarice.com/wiki/product-reviews.md

 these reviews, am not affiliated with any of the brands or product sellers, etc. These reviews are just my opinion as a consumer.

+I don't use any ratings for the reviews below, for three reasons: (1) in many cases have not used any other products in the same reference class, so I have nothing else to use for comparison; (2) I often have idiosyncratic preferences so I don't want my rating to feel like a universal judgment on the product as a whole; (3) sometimes when I buy something I don't like, it's mostly my fault because I didn't do enough research and bought something that I should have known I wouldn't like, and it feels unfair to frame this as a rating of the product.

 (Haven't thought about this much, so I could be totally wrong, but) I wish more people would write this kind of page: product reviews and ratings on purchasing sites like Amazon and on discussion sites like